 “We have reworked the concept of the Gimlet, and this way we keep it within the [context of] what is recognized but still with an interesting twist,” says Kratena.
 His take on the Gimlet merges a homemade palo santo cordial with English gin, aromatized wine and fino sherry.

 1/3 ounce palo santo cordial*

-Add all ingredients into a mixing glass filled with ice and stir.
+Add the gin, Lillet blanc, sherry and palo santo cordial into a mixing glass with ice and stir until well-chilled.